Alfred McAlpine: History

-In 1985, Jimmie retired, and handed over chairmanship of the company to his son Robert James "Bobby" McAlpine.
-In 1991 Bobby brought in an outside chief executive, resigning as chairman in 1992, by which time the family no longer owned a controlling shareholding.
+During 1985, Jimmie retired, and handed over chairmanship of the company to his son Robert James "Bobby" McAlpine.
+In 1991, Bobby brought in an outside chief executive and resigned as chairman one year later, by which time the family no longer owned a controlling shareholding in the business.
 Under new management, there was further concentration on private housebuilding, including the acquisition of Raine Industries.
-By the late 1990s, McAlpine was building over 4,000 houses a year and was one of the industry's top ten.
-However, there was increasing speculation over the future of the company and, in 2001, it sold its housebuilding operations to George Wimpey.
-In 2001, it acquired Kennedy Utility Management for £52m.
-In 2002, it acquired Stiell, a facilities management and information technology network systems business, for £85m.
-In February 2008, Carillion acquired Alfred McAlpine for £572m.
+By the late 1990s, McAlpine was building over 4,000 houses per year and was one of the industry's top ten.